Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-deployment.md

 #### [Download Video Tutorial](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/master/solutions/Exchange/03_video_tutorials/03-stage-18.mp4?raw=true)

-1. Ensure Metamask is installed, unlocked and connected to the kovan testnet.
+__1. Ensure Metamask is installed, unlocked and connected to the kovan testnet.__

-2. Add a conditional to use the Metamask web3 provider if present, [wallet-template/src/App.js#L49](https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/0779b46516bc5c697c5fb986cad1080b8c8121af/src/App.js#L49)
+__2. Add a conditional to use the Metamask web3 provider if present, [wallet-template/src/App.js#L49](https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/0779b46516bc5c697c5fb986cad1080b8c8121af/src/App.js#L49)__
 ```
 if (window.web3)
     this.web3 = new Web3(window.web3.currentProvider)
 else
 ```

-3. Refresh the browser and connect to your Metamask account.
-View your Metamask account now available within the application.
+__3. Refresh the browser and connect to your Metamask account.
+View your Metamask account now available within the application.__

 ### END Stage 4: Convert to Metamask Web3 Provider
 ---
 ### Stage 5: Use the Exchange!
 #### [Download Video Tutorial](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/master/solutions/Exchange/03_video_tutorials/03-stage-19.mp4?raw=true)

-1. Mint tokens to your Metamask account.
-Will need to be done from the parity account that deployed the contract as it is the owner.
+__1. Mint tokens to your Metamask account.
+Will need to be done from the parity account that deployed the contract as it is the owner.__

-2. Submit an order!
-Note the Metamask dialog now appears to allow you, the user, to approve the transaction and therefore also pay for its execution.
+__2. Submit an order!
+Note the Metamask dialog now appears to allow you, the user, to approve the transaction and therefore also pay for its execution.__

-3. Create a new Metamask account.
+__3. Create a new Metamask account.__

-4. Send ether to it from your initial Metamask account.
+__4. Send ether to it from your initial Metamask account.__

-5. Execute the order from your new account and view the updated token balances.
+__5. Execute the order from your new account and view the updated token balances.__

 __Success, your exchange is complete!__